 The presentation will be scheduled for an entire lecture in the later half of the semester, the lecture does not have to consume whole hour.
 The paper will be due before the presentation and is about 10 pages single spaced.
 The presentation and the paper are different.
 The presentation should be a survey of literature of the topic and introduces the topic to the class.
 The paper is to present original ideas, and should introduce only the relevant prior work.

-Please email me (pastel at mtu.edu) your topic by the due date with the subject line:
+Please email me (pastel at mtu.edu) your topic and app preference list by the due date with the subject line:

 cs5760 Topic selection